tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   * it keeps a running average of curvature information, allowing it to use small batches.

 * TRPO avoids explicitly storing and inverting the Fisher matrix by using Fisher-vector products [21].
+  * To avoid repeated computation of Fisher-vector products,
+    * Wang et al. [28] solve the **constrained optimization** problem with a linear approximation of **KL divergence** between a running average of the policy network and the current policy network.
 * active line of research:
   designing an advantage function that provides **both low-variance and low-bias** gradient estimates
-* the exact computation of the natural gradient is intractable because it requires inverting the Fisher information matrix.

 ## comment
 * the essense is to use KFAC to approximate the natural gradient updates + trust region,